seoklee/til/etc/tmux.md

 ----

-splits the window into two vertical panes
+splits the window into two horizontal panes

 ~~~
 $ tmux split-window (prefix + ")